development-gaertner/MeterStatus-app-landing-page/_pages/privacypolicy.md

 - **SwitchBot API**: The app communicates with SwitchBot's API to retrieve data from your devices.
   For more information, please refer to the [SwitchBot API Documentation](https://github.com/OpenWonderLabs/SwitchBotAPI).

+## Fair Use of Data

+The data collected from your SwitchBot devices is used solely for non-commercial purposes and adheres to fair use principles.
+MeterStatus does not monetize or exploit your data in any way and ensures its usage remains limited to providing functionality within the app.

 ## Data Security

 We implement appropriate technical and organizational measures to protect your personal information against accidental or unlawful destruction, loss, alteration, unauthorized disclosure, or access.